swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Features/automatic-task-creation.md

 ## Combining tasks

-Automatic tasks can be composed into a single workflow using the `dependsOn` property.
-The following `tasks.json` runs a clean before building:
+You can compose multiple built-in Swift tasks into a single [compound task](https://code.visualstudio.com/docs/debugtest/tasks#_compound-tasks) in your `.vscode/tasks.json`.
+For example, you can create a `Clean Rebuild` compound task that runs the `swift: Clean Build Folder` task followed by the `swift: Build All` task:

 ```json
 {